Overview

 The proposed floating walkway will improve safety, accessibility, and ease of use at the boat ramp, delivering a stable platform to make it easier to launch and retrieve vessels in strong tidal conditions.

-Your feedback will ensure the proposed floating walkway aligns with the needs and safety priorities of boat ramp users.
+Community feedback was sought to confirm the proposed floating walkway aligns with the needs and safety priorities of boat ramp users.

 Inkerman Creek Floating Walkway (Port Alma Road) - proposed design